Jsg0081/ai-chatbot/VERCEL_BLOB_SETUP.md

 ### 1. Enable Vercel Blob in Your Project

+**If you already have Vercel Blob set up:**
+- You'll see an error about `BLOB_READ_WRITE_TOKEN` already existing
+- This is perfect!
+Just click **Cancel** and proceed to step 2
+- Your existing Blob store will work with the Knowledge Store uploads

+**If you don't have Vercel Blob yet:**
 1. Go to [Vercel Dashboard](https://vercel.com/dashboard)
 2. Select your project
 3. Navigate to the **Storage** tab